 Mix the flour, yeast sponge and enough of the remaining water to make a sticky dough, or if you haven’t made the sponge, mix the yeast, water, sugar and flour together to make a sticky dough.
 Add additional water if you need it.
 The dough should be a little wetter than you would normally make dough.

 Leave the dough to rise for 1 – 1.5 hours.
+Flour your bench and flour the oven trays or line them with baking paper.
+Flour the baking paper too.

 Place the risen dough on a bench and divide into two.
 Shape each on a tray with well oiled fingertips.